vitalyster/mod_smacks_notifications/README.md

 S: [...]
 S: </iq>
 ```

+Of course, server and should also supports [Stream Management](http://xmpp.org/extensions/xep-0198.html) protocol and it *must* be enabled in the client session before it can enable push notifications

 ### Registering device for receiving notifications

 Android client must send `deviceid` received when he register Cloud Messaging session